JamesSaxon/jamessaxon.github.io/_posts/2020-12-09-measuring-internet-traffic.md

   is to tell the target device that you are the router (that your MAC address is the router's), and tell the router that you are the target device (that your MAC address is also the device's).
-ARP doesn't have authentication, so each one believes you, and so all data to and from the device passes through you.
+ARP doesn't have authentication, so each one believes you, and all the data to and from the device passes through you.
 You can now monitor, modify, or drop that traffic.

-Since we want to monitor consumption, we turn on
+Since we want to monitor consumption and not disrupt it, we turn on IP forwarding.
+This is very efficient -- it built into the kernel.

 **Strengths and limitations.**